Timo Ahrens

 Product manager, Zurich.

-Says what everyone is thinking and no one will phrase.
+Says what everyone's thinking but no one will say.
 Takes Timo's excuses for what they are.

 Couple, Zurich.